 Instead, try to socialize your dog, and allow your guests to give him treats.
 Enforce the idea that there’s nothing to be afraid of.
 There are also some scientifically proven methods to calm down a dog which you can use as alternatives to the above.

-7 There are various visual cues for fear aggression in dogs
+There are various visual cues for fear aggression in dogs that will help you.

 Fear aggression in dogs comes with quite different hints compared to the other types of aggression.
 The entire body language of the dog is different.